 Several field trips are taken throughout the school year.
-Field trip eligibility and behavior guidelines have been established in order for students to better understand school/sponsor expectations that are as follows:
+Therefore, field trip eligibility and behavior guidelines have been established in order for students to better understand school/sponsor expectations that are as follows:

-- A. Students who have three discipline referrals in a quarter, been suspended, are in violation of the district attendance policy, have a failing grade in one or more courses, and/or who owe a fine may be denied field trip participation. - B. A field trip approval form must be completed, signed, and returned to the sponsor before participation will be approved (parent telephone calls will not be accepted). - C. Money collected from students to pay for field trip expenses cannot be refunded if the student fails to attend. - D. Adult chaperons and bus drivers have the same authority as sponsoring teachers in making decisions concerning student expectations and enforcing rules. - E. Any disciplinary problems will be handled in the same manner as if the problem occurred at school with the addition that parents may be called to come and pick up their son and/or daughter if they misbehave while on a field trip.
+- A. Students who have three discipline referrals in a quarter, been suspended, are in violation of the district attendance policy, and/or who owe a fine may be denied field trip participation. - B. A field trip approval form must be completed, signed, paid for (if there is a cost associated with the field trip)and returned to the sponsor before participation will be approved (parent telephone calls will not be accepted). - C. Money collected from students to pay for field trip expenses cannot be refunded if the student fails to attend. - D. Adult chaperons and bus drivers have the same authority as sponsoring teachers in making decisions concerning student expectations and enforcing rules. - E. Any disciplinary problems will be handled in the same manner as if the problem occurred at school with the addition that parents may be called to come and pick up their son and/or daughter if they misbehave while on a field trip. - F. Any parent planning on serving as a student supervisor and/or chaperon must have a background check on file with the Grandview R-II School District.
+Contact the District Central Office for additional information